PlasmaHH/vdb/README.md

 one, or we reach ~/ (which we already loaded) or /.

 ## examine configuration
 The subcommand `vdb show config` can show all known vdb config objects nicely.
 It supports pipe commands.
+In case the origins are recorded you can add `/v` to show the origin.

 ![](doc/img/vdb.config.show.png)